AFC-AI2C-Cohort-04/coleman-code/cloud_native/week_2/task_1.md

 ---

-6.   delete monolith db resource groups '*redis-rg-...*' and '*shared-mysql-...*'
+6a.   delete monolith db resource groups '*redis-rg-...*' and '*shared-mysql-...*'

+6b.   make sure to delete your old service principles by going to Entra ID > App Registrations

 ---